winstxnhdw/WaypointGenerator/README.md

 ## Circular Generated Waypoints

-circle_wp_gen.py is primarily used to generate waypoints of a certain radius and smoothness.
-The user is given two different smoothness modes which can be configured via the command-line interface.
+`circle_wp_gen.py` is a CLI script for generating waypoints of a certain radius and smoothness.
+The user can choose to define smoothness with point density or the angle between every point.

 ```bash
 $ cd circle